Checkpoint Docs

 Recommended: Middleware (enforce mode) + Beacon for client-side coverage

 Middleware protects server routes and API endpoints.
 Add Beacon on the client for browser-fingerprint signals.
-Together they cover ~99% of agent traffic.
+Together they cover both surfaces: every request that reaches the server, plus client-side signals from JS-executing browsers.

 Middleware setup → · Beacon setup →